lkumle/onlineVRtoolbox_tutorials/docs/unity/index.md

 ![](../../assets/images/unity0.png)

 Additionally, we added a "basic scene" which is just an empty room as a stand-in for the actual task environment.
-Lastly, the template task contains a "Player" gameObject, which is part of the SteamVR SDK integration.

-{: .highlight}
-Replicating the pipeline within the template Unity task does not require the full VR setup.
-If you want to test this without setting up VR, simply deactivate the Player GameObject (recommended).

 ---